 - Why did construction begin in October?
 This is a critical feeding time for bears.

-Resource management staff will be present to monitor activity in October and November while bears are still feeding on the Brooks River.
-Contractors are subject to the same regulations that apply to park visitors and will be required to stop work when bears are within 50 yards.
+In order to complete construction by the start of the 2019 season, the construction schedule required some activity in October and November.
+Resource management staff were present to monitor the work.
+Contractors were subject to the same regulations that apply to park visitors and were required to stop work when bears were within 50 yards.